Adolis García Player Props: Rangers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.82 team ERA ranks seventh across all league pitching staffs.
+- The Guardians have the ninth-ranked team ERA across all league pitching staffs (3.92).

-- The Guardians surrender the fourth-fewest home runs in baseball (91 total, one per game).
+- The Guardians surrender the seventh-fewest home runs in baseball (95 total, one per game).

-- The right-hander's most recent time out came on Friday against the Kansas City Royals, when he tossed seven scoreless innings while allowing two hits.
+- His most recent time out came on Saturday against the Kansas City Royals, when the righty went 5 2/3 innings, surrendering three earned runs while giving up eight hits.

-- The 28-year-old has a 2.56 ERA and 7.5 strikeouts per nine innings in nine games this season, while giving up a batting average of .207 to opposing hitters.
+- In four games this season, the 23-year-old has amassed an ERA of 4.01, with 6.9 strikeouts per nine innings.
+Opponents are batting .225 against him.

 © 2023 Data Skrive.
 All rights reserved.